 She played professional football

 Sowers played quarterback for the Kansas City Titans in the Women's Football Alliance, a professional tackle football league, and has competed for the U.S. in the IFAF Women's World Championship.
-She's also served as general manager of the Kansas City Titans.
+She has also served as general manager of the Kansas City Titans.

 Sowers was an intern with the Atlanta Falcons in 2016, when Shanahan was the team's offensive coordinator.
 Shanahan brought Sowers to San Francisco as part of the Bill Walsh NFL Coaching Diversity Fellowship.